Mercedes-Benz Fuel & Pay: Shipping at Enterprise Scale

 Bertha

-Bertha is a spin-off app from Mercedes-Benz that allows people who don't own a Mercedes to browse for cheap fuel prices and also, to pay for fuel straight from the app.
+Bertha is a spin-off app from Mercedes-Benz that allows people who don't own a Mercedes to browse for cheap fuel prices and pay for fuel straight from the app.

 Mercedes Me